Version management:

 Automatic version switching:

-tfenv offers automatic version switching based on a project’s “.terraform-version” file, ensuring that the correct Terraform version is always used for each project. tfswitch, on the other hand, does not have this feature and requires users to manually switch between versions using the interactive CLI or the optional “.tfswitchrc” configuration file.
+tfenv offers automatic version switching based on a project’s “.terraform-version” file, ensuring that the correct Terraform version is always used for each project. tfswitch supports automatic version switching via “.tfswitchrc” configuration files, providing similar functionality but with a different file format.

 Interactive CLI: